spadma3/duck/CSII/README.md

 This will execute the line following on your Duckiebot with the controller class controller-1.py you find in CSII/Exercises/HWExercise1.

 In order to steer your Duckiebot and start the lane following, you can either use the controller or my virtual controller.
-For the virtual controller, install pygame
+For the virtual controller, install pygame (on your Laptop)

     pip install pygame